nosajio/Sketch-Modular-Scale/Readme.md

 # Modular Scale Sketch Plugin

 ## What it does.
-A small plugin for moving elements along a modular scale.
+A small plugin for moving and scaling layers along a modular scale.

 ## Why it's useful
+This plugin will move the selected layers along the modular scale by a specified step, or resize them proportionally to a specified step.
+This makes the whole process of working with modular scales a lot more intuitive, and removes the need to shift focus.

+## What is a modular scale?
-The modular scale is a tool that's been used by graphic designers and typographers for decades for creating harmonies between elements.
-This plugin will move the selected layers along the modular scale by a specified step.
+The modular scale is a tool that's been used by graphic designers and typographers for decades for creating harmonious layouts.
+See [modularscale.com](http://modularscale.com) for examples.

-[TODO: add gif]
+## TODO
+- [ ] Add gif to readme.
+- [ ] Make the exponent field a pre-populated dropdown.
+- [ ] Add option to scale dialogs for turning off proportional scaling.

 ## Bugs 🐞
 Please submit bugs under the issues tab so that they can be tracked and fixed.